-In the schemes described above, classical information is communicated using quantum states.
-Differently to that, \textit{quantum teleportation} (QT) offers a possibility to communicate a quantum state (hence, quantum information, e.g., a quibt) between remote parties~\cite{Bennett1993}, assisted by classical communication.
-This is achieved by pre-sharing a quantum resource (an entangled state), performing joint \textit{Bell measurement} on the input state and the local part of the entangled state (projective measurement in the Bell basis) at the side of one of the parties, and classically communicating the outcomes to another party, which performs respective operation on the other part of the entangled state to obtain ideally an exact copy of the teleported quantum state.
+In the previously described schemes, classical information is communicated using quantum states.
+In contrast, \textit{quantum teleportation} (QT) offers the possibility of communicating a quantum state (and hence quantum information, for example, a qubit) between remote parties~\cite{Bennett1993}, assisted by classical communication.
+This is achieved by presharing a quantum resource (an entangled state), performing joint \textit{Bell measurement} on the input state and the local part of the entangled state (projective measurement in the Bell basis) at the side of one of the parties, and classically communicating the outcomes to another party, which performs respective operation on the other part of the entangled state to obtain ideally an exact copy of the teleported quantum state.
 The quantum state is then transferred without directly sending the physical system that realizes it, while the original quantum sate is destroyed by the measurement, hence not violating the no-cloning theorem.
 Since the sending and receiving parties generally do not know the teleported state, QT is closely related to QKD and can be seen as a quantum encryption~\cite{Gisin2002}.
-In practice, when entangled resource and device performance are not perfect, the receiver obtains an imperfect copy of the teleported state and the quality of QT is characterized by fidelity (overlap) $F$ between the states.
-Successful (true) QT then should demonstrate fidelity higher than what can be achieved by the best classical strategy, e.g., by quantum state measurement and reconstruction, in the qubit case limited by $F=2/3$.
+In practice, when entangled resource and device performance are not perfect, the receiver obtains an imperfect copy of the teleported state and the quality of the QT is characterized by fidelity (overlap) $F$ between the states.
+Successful (true) QT then should demonstrate fidelity higher than what can be achieved via the best classical strategy, fox example, through quantum state measurement and reconstruction, in the qubit case limited by $F=2/3$.
 QT was first tested using polarization photon states~\cite{Bouwmeester1997,Boschi1998} and later extensively developed and advanced (see~\cite{Pirandola2015b,Hu2023} for recent reviews), also toward CV realizations, which can offer unconditional teleportation, as we discuss in Sec. \ref{sec:cvbeyond}.